NEONScience/NEON-Data-Skills/tutorials-in-development/DI-remote-sensing-python/Day1_Hyperspectral_Intro/Day1_Lesson4_Calculate_NDVI_Using_Masks/markdown/Day1_Lesson4_Calculate_NDVI_Extract_Spectra_Masks.md

 ![png](output_14_0.png)

-## Calculate the mean spectra for reflectance values thresholed by NDVI
+## Function to calculate the mean spectra for reflectance values thresholed by NDVI
 Below we will demonstrate how to calculate statistics on arrays where you have applied a mask `numpy.ma`.
 In this example, the function calculates the mean spectra for values that remain after masking out values by a specified threshold.